Chillu1/ModiBuff/README.md

 * One Duration Component
 * One Modifier Check for all effects
 * Same Checks (cost, chance, cooldown) for all effects

+## Adding Modifiers To Units

+There's multiple ways to add modifiers to a unit.

+For normal modifiers, the best approach is to use `IModifierOwner.TryAddModifier(int, IUnit)`.
+By feeding the modifier ID, and the source unit.

+For applier (attack, cast, etc) modifiers, `IModifierOwner.ModifierController.TryAddApplier(int, bool, ApplierType)` should be used.

+Currently for aura modifiers it has to be implemented directly into the unit.
+An example of this can be found in `CoreUnits.Unit.AddAuraModifier(int)`.

+This is also the case for unit events, like `OnKill`, `OnAttack`, `WhenDeath`, etc.
+Through `IEventOwner.AddEffectEvent(IEffect, EffectOnEvent)`.

 ## Effect